Nejea/Nejea/README.md

 - 👋 Hi, I’m @Nejea
-- 👀 I’m interested in codind as a beginner
+- 👀 I’m interested in coding as a beginner
 - 🌱 I’m currently learning Python and C